deity-io/falcon-platform-docs/versioned_docs/version-3/platform/support/storefront/tutorials.md

 ---
 id: tutorials
 title: Storefront Tutorials
-description: DEITY Platform Cookbook, examples of every day tasks you might need to do when building your app
+description: Deity Platform Cookbook, examples of every day tasks you might need to do when building your app
 ---

 import Content from "../../../storefront/resources/tutorials.md"